gkelly10/full-stack-app-2/README.md

-This project helps users build new habits and add in a accountabuddy to make sure they are being held accountable for the new habit they want to build.
+<strong>Habit Builder with Accountability Buddy</strong>

+A full-stack web application designed to help users build new habits with the added feature of an accountability buddy to ensure consistency.
+Users can create habits, track their progress, and invite someone to hold them accountable.

 ![Screenshot 2024-11-18 at 6 58 30 PM](https://github.com/user-attachments/assets/478a5e29-a2ec-44e7-a8c9-d4c45ce4fe79)

+Features

+Create and track new habits

+Add an accountability buddy to keep you on track

+Simple and intuitive interface

+Tech Stack

-Tech used: HTML, CSS, JavaScript, Mongodb, Node, Express, EJs.
+Frontend: HTML, CSS, JavaScript

-Lessons Learned:
-Having a routes file instead of everthing in the server was new.
-So something interesting to learn how to work with.
+Backend: Node.js, Express

+Database: MongoDB

+Templating Engine: EJS